dask/dask/docs/source/bag.rst

 ----

 *Bag* is an abstract collection, like *list* or *set*.
 It is a friendly synonym to multiset_.
+A bag or a multiset is a generalization of the concept of a set that, unlike a set, allows multiple instances of the multiset's elements.

 * ``list``: *ordered* collection *with repeats*, ``[1, 2, 3, 2]``
 * ``set``: *unordered* collection *without repeats*,  ``{1, 2, 3}``
 * ``bag``: *unordered* collection *with repeats*, ``{1, 2, 2, 3}``

-So a bag is like a list but doesn't guarantee an ordering among elements.
+So a bag is like a list, but it doesn't guarantee an ordering among elements.
 There can be repeated elements but you can't ask for a particular element.

 .. _multiset: http://en.wikipedia.org/wiki/Bag_(mathematics)